raspberrypilearning/zombie-apocalypse-map/en/step_4.md

 [[[generic-api-google-maps-key]]]

-+ Make sure you paste in the code to use the API key into your page, just before the `</body>` tag, and that you substitute in your actual API key for the words `YOUR_API_KEY`.
++ Make sure you have pasted in the code to use the API key into your page.
+The code goes immediately before the `</body>` tag, and you need to replace the words `YOUR_API_KEY` with the API key you just generated.

 ```html
 <script async defer